OmarSababha/NETAI/index.md

 - **Accepted Paper**: Our latest paper on [LLM-based curriculum design for mobile networks](https://arxiv.org/abs/2405.18039v1) has been accepted to Proc.
 IEEE/CIC ICCC.

+- **New Intern**: Welcome to Hatim Lucman, who will join for a summer internship.
+His work will revolve around mobile core research and development

+- **New Associate**: Welcome to Amr Hussien (undergraduate student @KU).
+Amr has strong experience in LLM development and he will join the team on research on LLM for telecom.

 <!--

 I am an Assistant Professor at Khalifa University, Abu Dhabi, United Arab Emirates.
 From 2020 to 2023, I worked as a senior research engineer with Huawei Ottawa Research and Development Centre.